jhamman/zcdf_spec/README.md

-# zcdf_spec
+# ZCDF specification

-Draft specification for a Zarr + NetCDF data model
+This repository exists to host a working draft specification for a possible Zarr + NetCDF data model.